HuntPyrex/BT-7274-Vanguard-VR/README.md

 # BT-7274-Vanguard-VR
-this game inspired from the game titanfall
+this mobile virtual reality game inspired from the game titanfall.